renesugar/k_elda_archive/ovs/README.md

 # Open vSwitch
-Containerized versions of Open vSwitch built originally for use by [Quilt](http://kelda.io).
-Despite their original intent, there is nothing Quilt specific about them, thus they should be generally useful.
+Containerized versions of Open vSwitch built originally for use by [Kelda](http://kelda.io).
+Despite their original intent, there is nothing Kelda specific about them, thus they should be generally useful.

 ## Using
 The keldaio/ovs container can run `ovs-vswitchd`, `ovsdb-server`, `ovn-northd`,